mcbridecBU/Team4/README.md

 To reset the highscore:
 1) Open the "highscore.txt" file.
-2) Using a text editing program change the number to 0.
+2) Using a text editor change the number to 0.
 3) Anything entered other than a number may lead to failure of the program.

 Gameplay
 When the game launches, an instructions page will appear.
 Press enter to start the game.
-Once the player presses enter, four categories will be displayed, each labeled "A Animals", "B Countries", "C Food", and "D Sports".
+Once the player presses enter, four categories will be displayed, labeled "A Animals", "B Countries", "C Food", and "D Sports".
 To select a category, press the corresponding key on your keyboard.

 After a category is selected, a new window will open up displaying a hint with nine options, each numbered 1-9.